arkmanager/ark-server-tools/README.md

 #### arkmanager status
 Get the status of the server.
 Show if the process is running, if the server is up and the current version number

+#### arkmanager checkupdate
+Check if a new version of the server is available but not apply it

 #### arkmanager broadcast [message]
 broadcast a message to ARK server chat